eBay/ejmask/README.md

 ### ContentProcessor

 `ContentProcessor`(s) configured with the data masker will be invoked to process the data before and after actual masking operations getting invoked.
-A few usecase we can use is to decode and encode the sting before masking or to reduce the size of a large string before performing the masking operation to improve performance.
+A few use case we can use is to decode and encode the string before masking and/or to reduce the size of a large string before performing the masking operation to improve performance.

 #### Extensions
 - ContentSlicerPreProcessor